alex-kalanis/kw_storage/README.md

 1.)
 Connect the "kw_storage.storage" into your app.
 When it came necessary you can extends every library to comply your use-case, mainly format of storage.

+#### Notes

+Listing output contains storage separators.
+Asked root record is empty, the rest has that separator at least on the beginning.
+It depends on storage and class if the listing came with complete tree with sub-entries or just first level.